tedxyaba/tedxyaba-web/README.md

 * Clone locally `git clone https://github.com/tedxyaba/tedxyaba-web.git`
 * Create a branch for each separate piece of work with format -> `initials-branch-name` e.g. `fa-build-homepage`
 * Push your branch `git push origin initials-branch-name`
-* Create a new Pull Request
+* Create a new Pull Request and add Reviewers
-* Merge when approved
+* Merge when approved and delete branch

 ## Learn More